ms7m/dispike/docs/CreatingCommands/subcommands.md

 ```
 ???+ info
 	Notice the structure, it's more "nested".
-The discord documentation has a diagram explaining the correct structure.
+The Discord documentation has a diagram explaining the correct structure.